General Fund Grants

 So yes, you can apply for our funding if you have a large budget, but only for project support.

-With your application, we only ask you to submit your current operating budget.
+With your application, we ask you to submit your current operating budget and next year’s if you have it.
 If you’re applying for a project support grant, we’ll also ask you to submit your project budget.
-There’s also a section in the application where you may upload additional materials you feel are important for our grantmakers to consider, but those are completely optional.

 If you are selected to receive a grant, we may ask you to submit more documentation, such as fiscal sponsorship agreements or financial statements.